On this page

 3. Fiber Optic Systems: The Safety-First Option

-Fiber optic lighting uses a remote light source that transmits illumination through fiber optic cables to various points in your pool.
+Fiber optic lighting uses remote light sources transmitting illumination through fiber optic cables.

 Pros:

-- Creates unique lighting effects like “starry night” patterns
+- Creates unique effects like starry night patterns

 Cons: